ertyr/RecSys_group10/humanLog.md

         - Pros and Cons of NDCG:
             - https://medium.com/swlh/rank-aware-recsys-evaluation-metrics-5191bba16832
             - if it cares less about missing items -> what I need
+5. Looking further at the code in lab 2 for ndcg:
+    - calculates ndcg per user
+    - then calculates min, max and avereage
+6. Created code hypothesise for grp evaluation